-Today it's common for people to pierce their tongue, lips, nose, eyebrows, and even that most sensitive of areas: the genitals.
+Today, it's not unusual for people to pierce their tongue, lips, nose, eyebrows, and even that most sensitive of areas: the genitals.
 It's not just rock musicians and street artists who are getting genital piercings.
 A lot of professional women are hiding jewelry beneath their business suits.

 Most people get pierced to show off their jewelry.
 But when it comes to the genitals, not too many people are going to be looking.
 One of the main reasons women give for vaginal piercing is sexual enhancement.
 Some women who've been pierced "down there" say it helped them reach their first orgasm.
 Other women say their vaginal piercing makes them feel adventurous, exciting, or naughty.